cloud-gov/cg-site/_kbarticles/2023-08-07-advantages-of-multiple-application-instances.md

 Each individual application instance utilizes the same amount of [org memory and disk reservation/limit](https://cloud.gov/docs/management/limits/) that is specified in the application manifest or indicated in the `cf push` command.
 Please note the application cannot access more than the specified amount of memory.

-For example if the org `my-example-org` had a memory quota of 3 GB and were hosting a single application `myapp` that had specified 256 mb of memory per application instance in their manifest with 4 application instances specified in their manifest, then the application would be utilizing 1 GB of the org’s 3 GB total memory quota.
+For example, if the org `my-example-org` had:

+- a memory quota of 3 GB and were hosting a single application `myapp`
+- 256 MB of memory per application instance
+- 4 application instances

+Then, the application would be utilizing 1 GB (256 MB * 4 instances) of the org’s 3 GB total memory quota.
 This would leave 2 GB available for the org to otherwise use.